konkked/fylz-api/README.md

 ### Application Design

-**UniqueId** - Chose a guid since it was light weight and easily available in most language's standard libraries.
+**UniqueId** - Chose a guid since generating them is light weight and are a widely known concept amoung developers.

 **Assocating the File** - Decided to save the file to S3 with the uuid as a key prefix seperated by path delimiter `<id>/<filename>`, all operations would end up becoming extremly simple in this case.
 It would also be easy to extend this to a secure application by adding the username as the first prefix and performing searches only against those prefixes.

-**Multipart Upload** - So right now the direct upload isn't working, it works for ASCII files but that is about it I am pretty sure I can get this to work, I am just doing it because I want to figure it out...if it wasn't the weekend I would have definitely reached out and asked if it would be OK to use the signed-url to do the upload and download since I think that is actually the better solution.
+**Gave up on Multi-Part Upload** - I initially wanted to use a multipart upload to allow multiple files to be uploaded at once,aws api gw doesn't seem to play very nice with multipart form data though, after modifying the api to accept a

 **Use of Signed URLs** - I initially did this as a workaround but after doing some more research I think this route makes a lot of sense, you save compute money since you aren't executing the IO over a lambda and you are no longer limited to the lambda max request size.